dts-hosting/terraform-aws-dspace/examples/complete/README.md

 # Complete DSpace example

 Configuration in this directory creates a full DSpace deployment.
+The only additional thing required is a DNS record that points to the load balancer.

 ## Usage